San Diego Unfair Claim Evaluation Attorney

 California law requires insurance companies to use reasonable conduct and care when investigating, evaluating, and paying insurance company claims.
 Failure to fulfill the terms of an insurance contract or provide a prompt valuation of an insurance claim represents bad faith under state law.

-Unfair Claim Evaluation Laws in CA
+Unfair Claim Evaluation Laws in California

 Each state sets its own laws regarding insurance conduct, especially concerning claim evaluation.
 Under California insurance law, policyholders have a legal right to: